PQCraft/CLIBASIC/README.md

 ---
 ### Notes <br>
 - On Arch Linux, you can install CLIBASIC by installing either the [`clibasic`](https://aur.archlinux.org/packages/clibasic/) or [`clibasic-bin`](https://aur.archlinux.org/packages/clibasic-bin/) AUR package.
-- Due to Windows not having proper fork() and exec\*() functions, EXEC, EXEC(), and EXEC$() are passed through system() under Windows and one issue out of the many with this is a space parsing issue where running `EXEC "test prog"` will attempt to execute `EXEC "test", "prog"` if `test prog` cannot be found in the current directory or %PATH%.
 - On Windows, pressing CTRL+C will not display a new prompt line due to the Windows version of readline catching and ignoring the CTRL+C.
 - Most terminals cannot handle input while processing a cursor position request and INKEY$() will not reflect keys that were pressed during that time.
 The effect is more noticeable on terminals that are slow to respond such as Alacritty, Gnome Terminal, and Termux.
 A terminal that is fast to respond such as Konsole is recommended.
 - If the file `.clibasic_history` is present in the user's home directory CLIBASIC will automatically save history there.
 Run `_AUTOCMDHIST`, `_SAVECMDHIST` (without any arguments), or create the file `.clibasic_history` in your home/user folder to enable this feature.
 Remove the file to disable this feature.